Burbinox/developer-bible/Backend/Python/README.md

 ## Code quality <a name="code_quality"></a>
 Code quality tools available in Python:
+- `ruff` - linter and code formatter (flake8, black and isort in one command)
 - `black` - a code formatter that enforces a specific style.
 - `flake8` - code quality tool.
 Offers a broader range of checks compared to Black, covering both style and code quality concerns.
 - `isort` - sort imports alphabetically, and automatically separated into sections and by type. (can be compatible with black)
 - `mypy` - type checker for Python
 - `pydantic` - enforces type hints at runtime, and provides user-friendly errors when data is invalid.
 It offers features like data validation, input sanitization, serialization, and deserialization.

 ## Composition vs Inheritance <a name="composition_vs_inheritance"></a>
 Composition is when one class __has__ another class.
 Composition gives more flexibility and avoids tight class coupling.
 Inheritance should be used when with a clear "is a" relationship.